Repealing Abortion Rights: 'It's God's Will,' Says Trump

 And in a press release, he assigned himself a leadership role.

-“Today’s lockdown, the greatest victory of life in a generation, along with other recent decisions, is only made possible because I have fulfilled my promise, including the appointment and inauguration of three respected and powerful constitutional scholars to the Supreme Court of the United States of America,” he said.
+“Today’s halt, the greatest triumph of life in a generation, along with other recent decisions, has only been possible because I have fulfilled my promise, including the appointment and inauguration of three respected and powerful constitutional scholars to the Supreme Court of the United States of America,” he said.
 “It was a great honor for me!”

-The former president argued that he “has not shied away from the radical Democratic left, or its bogus media associates,” or non-Trump Republicans.
+The former president argued that he “didn’t ignore the radical Democratic left, his fake media associates,” or non-Trump Republicans.

-“These major victories show that even if the radical left is doing everything they can to destroy our country, your rights are protected, and the country is defended,” said the person who openly flirts with the possibility of running for the White House again in 2024.
+“These major victories show that even if the radical left is doing everything in its power to destroy our country, your rights are protected, and the country is defended,” said the man who openly flirts with the possibility of running for the White House again in 2024. .

 “Extreme twitteraholic.
 Passionate travel nerd.
 Hardcore zombie trailblazer.
 Web fanatic.
 Evil bacon geek.”